poisontr33s/psychonoir-kontrapunkt-large-file-holder/README.md

 - Tools are installed locally and need to be added to PATH each session

 **Permission errors:**
-- Scripts don't modify system PATH (no admin rights needed)
+- Scripts no longer modify system PATH (no admin rights needed)
 - All installations are local to the repository

 **Ruby installation issues:**